 This WMS displays some point, line and polygon objects and raster images.
-The Capabilities document lists the image data (e.g., DTM) more at the top of the document than the points (e.g., osm_points as the penultimate layer).
+The Capabilities document lists images (e.g. DTM) more at the top of the document than points (e.g. osm_points as the penultimate layer).
 Mapbender takes this approach both in the DataSources, where the service is loaded and registered in Mapbender, as well as in the Layerset instances.

 The QGIS Server <https://www.qgis.org/> _ behaves differently here.
-A WMS can be easily deployed to a QGIS server using the QGIS project file, and the order of the layers in the WMS Capabilities is then the same as the order used in your own QGIS project.
+A WMS can be easily deployed to a QGIS server using the QGIS project file.
+Order of the layers in the WMS Capabilities is then the same as the order used in your own QGIS project.
 So in general: points above, further below the lines, then finally the polygon data or raster images.
-QGIS and QGIS servers are not the only programs that do that, but the best of these.
-This whole thing is again irrelevant for the GetMap call, because the order of the requests and how they are delivered to the server and back is solved in the WMS specification.
+QGIS and QGIS servers are not the only programs that can do this.
+But they are the best.
+However, this information is irrelevant for the GetMap call, because the order of the requests and how they are delivered to the server and back is solved in the WMS specification.